Religious Holiday Policy

 The academic calendar lists some religious holidays which fall during the academic year.
 The College encourages instructors to avoid scheduling examinations on these days:

-Passover--begins at sunset on Mon., April 10 and concludes at sunset Tues., April 18.
+Passover--begins at sunset on Fri., April 19 and concludes at sunset on Sat., April 27.

-Ramadan--begins at first light on Sat., May 27 and ends at last light on Sun., June 25.
+Ramadan--begins at first light on Mon., May 6 and concludes at last light on Tues., June 4.

 Please be aware of the following:

-As our student body becomes more diverse, it is increasingly important that we, as a multicultural community, accommodate students from a variety of religious backgrounds who wish to observe religious holidays.
+As a multicultural community, our diverse student body comes from a variety of religious backgrounds who wish to observe important religious holidays.
 While it is not feasible to schedule coursework around all religious holidays for a class as a whole, requests from individual students to reschedule assignments and to be absent from classes that conflict with observances of major religious holidays must be honored.

 Thanksgiving: Thanksgiving vacation begins at 8:00 a.m. on Wed., November 21.
 For those who teach on Monday and Tuesday, please refrain from canceling classes during Thanksgiving week.